Blog - DealMachine for Real Estate Investing

 A federal do-not-call list was created, and you are not legally allowed to call those numbers to sell something without prior consent.

-Real Estate investor calls don’t “encourage the purchase or rental” of any property, goods, or services.
+Real estate investor calls don’t “encourage the purchase or rental” of any property, goods, or services.
 Our calls are the exact opposite, encouraging the sale of a real estate property.
 No goods or services are being encouraged for purchase or rental or investment.

 The Keller Williams Case